gustavoalara/Touchmote-4IR/README.md

 Release History
 ==============
+**v1.0 beta 31**<br />
+- Fixed an issue where Italian did not display correctly.
+- Fixed autostart with windows not working

 **v1.0 beta 30**<br />
 - Added language selector in the UI.
 - Fix language issues and size fields